 USAA will lower your premium for infrequent driving.
 You’ll pay up to 60% less when you need to store your car for any reason.
 Contact your USAA agent to find out exactly how much you can save, whether it’s available in your state, and how little you must drive to qualify.

-Liberty Mutual considers total miles driven when they choose your rates.
-But they don’t have any discounts for low mileage drivers.
-Instead, they offer a pay-per-mile program called RightTrack.
+Liberty Mutual considers total miles driven when you join its pay-per-mile program called RightTrack.
 Using a telematics device, this program tracks your car’s miles every month and will calculate your rates.
 You may need to reach out to Liberty Mutual to find out more about how to enroll.

-You can qualify for a low mileage discount from AmFam for driving less than 7,500 miles on the odometer each year with a low mileage discount.
-You could also get additional savings through their usage-based KnowYourDrive program that uses an app to track your driving habits.
+American Family rewards drivers that put no more than 7,500 miles on the odometer each year with a low mileage discount.
+You could also get additional savings through AmFam’s usage-based KnowYourDrive program which uses an app to track your driving habits.

 Farm Bureau Financial Services

-Farm Bureau offers a low mileage discount when you drive less than 7,500 miles a year.
+Farm Bureau offers a low mileage discount when you drive your car less than 7,500 miles a year.
 Its website doesn’t specify the savings.
 You’ll need to contact the insurer directly or ask an agent to learn more.

 Auto-Owners offers a low mileage discount to customers that drive less than 10,000 miles a year.
 The insurer doesn’t say how much you’ll save.
 It depends on a few things.
 One of those is exactly how much you drove in your previous policy period.